top of page

 Amongst the spiritual wakahuia of the oldest chief Tama Te Kapua were his stilts carved into the walls of Te Arawa wharenui.

-The Hei Tiki there in the wharenui walls shows the oldest womb in this Maori universe of carvings.
+The Hei Tiki there in the wharenui walls shows the oldest womb in this Maori universe of carvings where both male and female ancestors and entities balance life.

 Weaving Stix